MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceMobileAdRequiredDataMissing

 **Description**
-For a mobile ad, either the *PhoneNumber* and *BusinessName* elements or the *DestinationUrl* and *DisplayUrl* elements must be supplied.
+For a mobile ad, either the phone number and business name or the URLs must be supplied.

 ***